SmithWillSuffice/ohanga-pai/content/questions/100_why_does_it_matter.md

 So if we do not have an electorate informed about MMT basics, I think we have a nation that is living well below it's means.

 Mosler is mainly referring to the economists like Samuelson and Krugman who believe strongly in an ignorant electorate ([see the Samuelson interview here](https://neweconomicperspectives.org/2010/04/30).)
-These idiot believe$^\ast$ in keeping citizens ignorant because they think it is a good idea to hide the truth about government power and responsibility form the citizens, and they believe in creating artificial scarcity.
+These idiots believe$^\ast$ in keeping citizens ignorant because they think it is a good idea to hide the truth about government power and responsibility form the citizens, and they believe in creating artificial scarcity.
 (As do the cryptocurrency libertarian fascists.)

 $^\ast$ To be fair, Paul Krugman probably does not believe this, he is just one of the ignorant.
 Samuelson was obviously not ignorant and did believe there was a need to keep citizens ignorant about the MMT system.